The most essential companion to any watch is its strap. Watch strap will change the style of a watch to different levels.

 Well, in my opinion there is no one strap to rule them all.
 Certain straps are better for a certain settings, events or usage.
 Even then, there are a few style rules that we can follow.

 Having a black tie event?
 Grained leather could bring out an aura of exclusivity.
 Jubilee bracelet works great too, especially if your watch is a two-tone Rolex.

 Nato, Zulu and Perlon are good for casual weekend outings.
-But don’t bring them near water though.
-To hang out around the beach, rubber strap or oyster bracelet are definitely the best choice.
+But don’t bring them near water though as it will get soaked and trust me, it will be really discomfort having to wear it afterwards..
+To hang out around the beach, rubber strap or oyster or other types of steel bracelet are definitely the best choice.

 Getting back to the office?
 Swap your watch with a leather strap to give a look of professionalism.
 Any of the bracelets will be a great choice too.

 Fabric might not be a good choice but this will depends on your workplace.
 If you’re working in a very casual environment like Sillicon Valley, then fabrics (Nato, Zulu, Perlon) would be fine.
 But for a high flyer Wall Streets banker, you might want to restrain your “craziness” a bit and save them for the weekends.

 Steel Bracelet Vs Leather Vs Cloth Vs Rubber Straps

 One of the things that people always ask is the difference between the general types of straps: steel bracelet, leather and cloth straps